SAP/jenkins-library/documentation/docs/scenarios/changeManagement.md

 ### Procedure

 1. Check if in SAP Solution Manager, there is a change document in status "in development".
-See [Check for a Change Document in Status "In Development"](#check-for-a-change-document-in-status-in-development-checkchangeindevelopment").
+See [Check for a Change Document in Status "In Development" (`checkChangeInDevelopment`)](#check-for-a-change-document-in-status-in-development-checkchangeindevelopment).
 2. Create a transport request for a change document in SAP Solution Manager.
-See [Create a Transport Request](#create-a-transport-request-transportrequestcreate).
+See [Create a Transport Request (`transportRequestCreate`)](#create-a-transport-request-transportrequestcreate).
 3. (Optional) Upload a file to your transport request for a change document in SAP Solution Manager.
-See [(Optional) Upload a File to Your Transport Request](#optional-upload-a-file-to-a-transport-request-transportrequestuploadfile).
+See [(Optional) Upload a File to Your Transport Request (`transportRequestUploadFile`)](#optional-upload-a-file-to-a-transport-request-transportrequestuploadfile).
 4. Release your transport request for a change document in SAP Solution Manager.
-See [Release a Transport Request](#release-a-transport-request-transportrequestrelease).
+See [Release a Transport Request (`transportRequestRelease`)](#release-a-transport-request-transportrequestrelease).

 ## Check for a Change Document in Status "In Development" (`checkChangeInDevelopment`)